neelix-io/neelix-experiences/README.md

 # Community Support

 ## Always-on Feedback Platform
-Neelix is always-on feedback platform that helps teams and individuals to evolve with powerful insights gained from raw, unfiltered feedback about past, present and future experiences.
+Neelix™ platform seeks to improve engagement, promote critical self-reflection and group journaling in order to improve mental health in the community and workplace.

 Use this board to lodge feature requests or bug reports.